miguelmartfern/BlockDiagrams/README.md

 **SignalBlocks** is a Python library for visualizing and manipulating signals & systems with high-quality export for publication-quality figures.

+Version **2.2** introduces full support for symbolic signals in discrete domain.

+Version **2.1** allows to represent complex plane poles, zeros, ROCs of Z transforms.

 Version **2.0** introduces full support for symbolic signal definitions, time-domain operations (shifting, scaling, convolution), and automatic plotting of both continuous and impulsive components.
 It also maintains backward compatibility with all previous block diagram features.

-Version **2.1** allows to represent comple plane poles, zeros, ROCs of Z transforms.

 ---